Dynatrace/Dynatrace-AppMon-Powershell/README.md

 # Dynatrace-Powershell
-This repository contains a set of PowerShell scripts and -modules to deploy Dynatrace on Microsoft Windows and Azure.
+This repository contains a set of PowerShell scripts and -modules to automate Dynatrace AppMon deployments on Microsoft Windows and Azure.

 ##Features
 ###Agents